setup

 The peakmap pm1 (blue) includes now peakmap pm2 (orange).

-Note, merging is in place and spectral scan_numbers of the two peakmaps must not overlap!
-Once you applied merge, you cannot execute merge a second time since the function does not replace existing spectra.
+Note, merging is in-place and spectral scan_numbers of the two peakmaps must not overlap!
+Once you have applied merge, you cannot execute merge a second time since the function does not replace existing spectra.

 PeakMap supports adding spectra to an existing peakmap using the context manager spectra_for_modification.
 WARNING: The method can manipulate raw data and such manipulation should be indicated!